Our performance

-Horizon Power connects over 48,000 households and businesses to 38 different networks across the largest (and most amazing) area of any Australian energy provider.
-We're exploring new and innovative ways to transform the energy sector today - to support future-ready, greener communities tomorrow.
+Connecting over 47,000 households and businesses to 38 different networks across the largest (and most amazing) area of any Australian energy provider.
+That's why we're exploring new and innovative ways to transform the energy sector today.
+Creating future-ready, greener communities tomorrow.

 Key highlights